 What does non-contracted/non-participating mean?

 Non-contracted/non-participating are terms used by insurance companies to identify providers who do not have a signed contract with them.
-Currently the physicians at the Arizona Center for Hand Surgery are non-contracted providers with most commercial plans.
+Currently the physicians at the Arizona Center for Hand to Shoulder Surgery are non-contracted providers with most commercial plans.
 This means that any services you receive from one of our physicians will be at your out-of-network rate.
 For more information on your out-of-network benefits, please contact the member services department for your specific insurance company and they will give you more details.

 How can I pay my bill?